sabiou/haske-python/docs/realtime/websockets.md

 # WebSockets

 Haske offers first-class WebSocket support with convenience decorators and a broadcasting subsystem accelerated by the Rust extension.
-The same application instance can host HTTP routes and WebSockets, letting you build live dashboards, chats, and collaborative tools without introducing a second server.【F:README.md†L299-L310】【F:haske/ws.py†L1-L600】
+The same application instance can host HTTP routes and WebSockets, letting you build live dashboards, chats, and collaborative tools without introducing a second server.

 ## Defining a WebSocket route

 Decorate an async function with `haske.ws.websocket_route`.
-The decorator registers a `WebSocketRoute`, wraps the underlying Starlette socket, and automatically tracks connections in the global broadcaster so you can broadcast later if needed.【F:haske/ws.py†L421-L443】
+The decorator registers a `WebSocketRoute`, wraps the underlying Starlette socket, and automatically tracks connections in the global broadcaster so you can broadcast later if needed.

 ```python
 from haske.ws import websocket_route